maqsoftware/Pehla-Class/LOCALIZE.md

 ## Process
 There are 8 key steps to localize onecourse.
-We work with local liguistic experts at each stage:
+We work with local linguistic experts at each stage:

 1. **Analyse target language and culture**.
-Examine the target language, and build a clear description of it, including: linguistic structure, alphabet, phonetic structure, order and frequency of graphemes, list of high frequency words, set of common first and last names.
+Examine the target language, and build a clear description of it, including: linguistic structure, alphabet, phonetic structure, order and frequency of grapheme, list of high frequency words, set of common first and last names.
 Carry out a comprehensive analysis to understand the target area, in order to culturally adapt the course to that specific geographical area.
 2. **Cross check target language**.
 Check the description of the new language against our existing learning activities.
 Develop new components or modes, if beneficial to the child.
 3. **Story selection**.
 Select appropriate stories from our extensive book library, and write or curate further stories as required.
 4. **Translation**.
 Translate the full database of words, instruction scripts for each activity, chosen stories, and numeracy learning units.